chef/chef-web-docs/chef_master/source/automate_compliance_reporting.rst

 * **Control:** Controls are the units of tests that constitute compliance profiles.
 * **Role** A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
 For more information, see `About Roles <roles.html>`__.
 * **Recipe** A recipe defines the configuration that is applied to a node.
 For more information, see `About Recipes <recipes.html>`__.
-* **Calendar:** You can limit the results of your report by selecting dates from the calendar in the search bar.
+* **Calendar:** Limit the results of your report by selecting dates from the calendar in the search bar.

 Add Filters
 ---------------------------------------------------------------